Springbrook National Park

-Today, it’s all about Springbrook!
 Springbrook National Park dominates the skyline west of the Gold Coast and is a perfect place for travelers looking for a taste of the Gondwana Rainforests of Australia World Heritage Area.
-Its rather small size and close proximity to Brisbane (100kms) and Gold Coast (30kms), make it a perfect day-trip for nature lovers on a tight schedule.
+It’s a rather small size and close proximity to Brisbane (100kms) and Gold Coast (30kms), so when it comes to day trips from Gold Coast or Brisbane, Springbrook National Park offers the perfect escape for nature lovers on a tight schedule.

 Abundant in short walks and great views of the surroundings, this is the part of the park really worth exploring!
 Short walks through the rainforest will reward you with incredible views from the Wunburra lookout, Canyon lookout, Goomoolahra Falls lookout and Best of All lookout.